-Secure Shell (SSH) is a commonly-implemented security protocol with a range of different uses.
-Its most renowned application allows users to securely access remote computers and servers, but it can also be used for tunneling, port forwarding, secure file transfers and more.
+Secure Shell (SSH) allows two computers to communicate securely across an unsecured network.
+The protocol is typically used to securely access remote computers and servers.
+However, it can also be used for tunneling, port forwarding, secure file transfers and more.

 In this guide, we’ll cover what SSH is, what it is used for, the history of the protocol, its technical details, as well as the security issues that need to be taken into consideration.

 SSH is made up of three separate protocols: the transport layer, the authentication layer and the connection layer.
 Together, these serve to authenticate the other party in the connection, provide confidentiality through encryption, and check the integrity of the data.